vsouza/awesome-ios/README.md

 * [Tabman](https://github.com/uias/Tabman) - A powerful paging view controller with indicator bar for iOS. 🔶

 #### Table View / Collection View
-* [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project 🔶
 * [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.
 * [ParallaxTableViewHeader](https://github.com/Vinodh-G/ParallaxTableViewHeader) - Parallax scrolling effect on UITableView header view when a tableView is scrolled.
 * [YXTPageView](https://github.com/hanton/YXTPageView) - A PageView, which supporting scrolling to transition between a UIView and a UITableView.